markshevchenko/algorithms-in-rust/book/1_Arrays_as_data_structures.md

 }
 ```

-Rust is the strongly typed language, so we need to have different functions to summarize integer and float nubmers.
+Rust is the strongly typed language, so we need to have different functions to summarize integer and float numbers.

 Fortunately, Rust supports generic types and special traits to summarize everything that can be added.